The Best Pregnancy Pillows for an Amazing Night’s Sleep

 - Pillow needs to be removed from the packaging and allowed to relax for several hours before first use

 This compact wedge pillow from Boppy supports your bump as you sleep, but it helps in other ways too; women have been known to place it against their backs for lumbar support as they sit at a desk, or rest their knees on it as they lie on a couch.
 Its small size makes it easy to carry around the house, and the low price means you could have one at home and one at work.
 Talk about genius design!

 - Some customers report that the pillow doesn’t stay in place at night

 We feel you, stomach sleepers.
 If you don’t mind looking like you’re white water rafting belly-down while you sleep, this inflatable pregnancy pillow with a hole in the center might be right for you.
 (You’ll get over any silliness you feel once you get a good night’s sleep!)
 Adjust the amount of air in it to suit your comfort as your belly grows.
 Desperate times call for desperate measures—and if you really need sleep, it’s worth a try!

 Christian Pope, DO, FACG, is an ob-gyn at St. Luke’s Hospital in New Bedford, Massachusetts.
-He received his medical degree at the Philadelphia College of Osteopathic Medicine and his obstetrics and gynecology training at the Tufts University School of Medicine, Baystate Medical Center.
+He received his medical degree at the Philadelphia College of Osteopathic Medicine.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.